jadraketx/AgentSociety/README_ct.md

 # Commons Tragedy Demo Guide

-This guide is for running and sharing the Commons Tragedy demo in this folder.
+This guide is for running and sharing the Commons Tragedy workflow from anywhere.

 It covers:
 - Environment setup